ComposableFi/composable/code/xcvm/README.md

 `xc-master` contract verifies amount sent and proceed with move of assets up to amount in message via delegation from `xc-account`.

 Approach is needed because there is no `amount` information can be securely transferred in `memo`.

+### Asset id encoding

+Each asset id is 128 bit number with 4 first bytes are network id, means that numbers never overlap.

+So it will not be the case that on one chain 123213 means PEPA and on other chain 123213 means SHIB.

+Prefix allows to find network to look at for asset info.

+For security reasons when assets sent from chain to chain, asset id changes.